USS Midway (CV-41): Return to Vietnam

 Midway returned to Vietnam and on 18 May 1971, after relieving Hancock at Yankee Station, began single carrier operations.
 Midway departed Yankee Station on 5 June, completing the vessel's final line period on 31 October 1971, and returned to the ship's homeport on 6 November 1971.

 Midway, with embarked Carrier Air Wing 5 (CVW 5), again departed Alameda for operations off Vietnam on 10 April 1972.
 On 11 May, aircraft from Midway, along with those from Coral Sea, Kitty Hawk, and Constellation, began laying naval mines off North Vietnamese ports, including Thanh Hóa, Đồng Hới, Vinh, Hon Gai, Quang Khe, and Cam Pha, as well as other approaches to Haiphong.
 Ships that were in port in Haiphong had been warned that the mining would take place and that the mines would be armed 72 hours later.

 Midway continued Vietnam operations during Operation Linebacker throughout the summer of 1972.
 On 7 August 1972, an HC-7 Det 110 helicopter, flying from Midway, and aided by planes from the carrier and from Saratoga, searched for the pilot of an A-7 Corsair II aircraft from Saratoga who had been downed the previous day by a surface-to-air missile about 20 mi inland, northwest of Vinh.
 Flying over mountains, the HC-7 helicopter spotted the downed aviator with her searchlight and, under heavy ground fire, retrieved him before returning to an LPD off the coast.
 This was the deepest penetration by a rescue helicopter into North Vietnam since 1968.
 By the end of 1972, HC-7 Det 110 had rescued a total of 48 pilots, 35 in combat conditions.

 On 5 October 1973, Midway, with CVW 5, put into Yokosuka, Japan, marking the first forward-deployment of a complete carrier task group in a Japanese port, the result of an accord arrived at on 31 August 1972 between the U.S. and Japan.
 The move allowed sailors to live with their families when in port; more strategically, it allowed three carriers to stay in East Asia even as the economic situation demanded the reduction of carriers in the fleet.
 CVW 5 became based at the nearby Naval Air Facility Atsugi.

 For service in Vietnam from 30 April 1972, to 9 February 1973, Midway and CVW 5 received the Presidential Unit Citation from Richard Nixon.
 It read:

 Aircraft from Midway made both the first MIG kills in the Vietnam War, and the last air-to-air victory of the war.
-On 17 June 1965, aviators of Midway's Attack Carrier Wing 2, VF-21, had downed the first two MiGs credited to U.S. forces in Southeast Asia.
+On 17 June 1965, aviators of Midway's Attack Carrier Wing 2, VF-21, had downed the first two MiGs credited to US forces in Southeast Asia.
 On 12 January 1973 a combat aircraft from Midway made the last air-to-air victory of the Vietnam War.